Is the Recent Curve American Express Collaboration the Best Thing Since Sliced Bread?

 Curve Black Card Review – What else do you get?

-- Tumi Wallet: you’ll receive a free Tumi card wallet as picture below.
-Whilst a nice plus this wouldn’t really provide any added value to me.
+- Tumi Wallet: You’ll receive a free Tumi card wallet as pictured below.
+Whilst a nice plus, this wouldn’t really provide any added value to me.

-- Increased foreign spending: with the free card you will only receive MasterCard FX fees up to £500 per month after which point you’ll be charged 2% on all transactions.
-The Curve Black Card comes with an increased spending limit of £15,000 per month.
-This is only really of any benefit to those who spend a significant amount on credit cards when travel abroad.
-With the annual fee of £50 equating to approximately £4.15 per month, the benefit of the increased FX spend allowance with the premium Curve Card would only really outweigh the fee if you average more than £708 of foreign spending per month (calculation: first £500 free, remain £208 spend at 2% equals the monthly card cost).
-Clearly if you travel a fair amount with work and pay for your own hotels etc you could easily reach this amount of monthly spending.
+- Increased foreign spending: With the free card you will only receive MasterCard FX fees up to £500 per month after which point you’ll be charged 2% on all transactions.
+The Curve Black card comes with an increased spending limit of £15,000 per month.
+This is only really of any benefit to those who spend a significant amount on credit cards when travelling abroad.
+With the annual fee of £50 equating to approximately £4.15 per month, the benefit of the increased FX spend allowance with the premium Curve card would only really outweigh the fee if you average more than £708 of foreign spending per month (calculation: first £500 free, remaining £208 spend at 2% equals the monthly card cost).
+Clearly if you travel a fair amount with work and pay for your own hotels, etc. you could easily reach this amount of monthly spending.

-- Cash withdrawals up to £400 per month: I rarely withdraw cash when I’m traveling these days but it you do the additional £200 of free cash withdrawals with the Curve Black Card may be handy.
+- Cash withdrawals up to £400 per month: I rarely withdraw cash when I’m travelling these days but if you do the additional £200 of free cash withdrawals with the Curve Black card may be handy.

-- Curve Card American Express fees: Free for the first £1,000 per month and 0.65% on all spend thereafter.
-Note that the free £1,000 Curve Card Amex spend is cumulative across all the Amex cards you may have on your account.
-You’d need to spend over £630 per month using an Curve American Express combo for the saving to offset the £4.15 per month fee.
+- Curve card American Express fees: Free for the first £1,000 per month and 0.65% on all spend thereafter.
+Note that the free £1,000 Curve card Amex spend is cumulative across all the Amex cards you may have on your account.
+You’d need to spend over £630 per month using a Curve American Express combo for the saving to offset the £4.15 per month fee.

-That said for international spending if you’re prepared to have yet another card (although that kind of defeats of the object of this Curve Card Review which is all about reducing the number of cards you hold), the Revolut Card is free and offers 0% FX fees up to £5,000 per month – read my full review here.
+That said for international spending if you’re prepared to have yet another card (although that kind of defeats the object of this Curve card review, which is all about reducing the number of cards you hold), the Revolut card is free and offers 0% FX fees up to £5,000 per month – read my full review here.

-So you’ve decided that the Curve Card is the one for you.
-Registering is straight forwards, just follow the step by step guide below:
+So you’ve decided that the Curve card is the one for you.
+Registering is straightforward, just follow the step-by-step guide below:

-- Add you phone number and use the verification code sent by text
+- Add your phone number and use the verification code sent by text.

 - If you like at this stage you can enter our promo code (BKLYY) for a £5 welcome bonus.
 We’ll also receive a small reward which goes towards the costs of keeping the website ticking over.

-- Now add your various credit and debit cards to you Curve Card account and beginning spending…
+- Now add your various credit and debit cards to your Curve card account and begin spending…

 1. Earn Points and Miles

-For those who are new to collecting air miles with credit cards or if you’d like to boost your existing air miles stash, we’d recommend the free for the first year American Express Gold Card (reviewed here).
-The card comes with an incredible sign up bonus of 20,000 reward points (22,000 if you use this link).
+For those who are new to collecting air miles with credit cards or if you’d like to boost your existing air miles stash, we’d recommend the (free for the first year) American Express Gold card (reviewed here).
+The card comes with an incredible sign-up bonus of 20,000 reward points (22,000 if you use this link).
 American Express reward points can be redeemed for a whole ton of things.
-Worst case scenario would be to offset the points against your credit card bill at a rate of 0.45p for every points (equating to £99 if you used the link).
+Worst-case scenario would be to offset the points against your credit card bill at a rate of 0.45p for every point (equating to £99 if you used the link).
 If you were to redeem them against flights the value could be significantly more.
-Read my BA First Class Review here to see how I used two credit cards to fly myself and my other-half first class to Sao Paulo…
+Read my BA First Class Review here to see how I used two credit cards to fly myself and my other-half First Class to Sao Paulo…